mlesniak/git-analyzer/README.md

 ```

 Note that in addition to the usual output in the `build/` directory a standalone executable file `git-analyzer` will be
-created in the code's root directory as well (and removed on a `gradle clean`).
+created in the code's root directory as well (and removed on `gradle clean`).

 ## Run